cburschka/lyx/development/Win32/packaging/installer/Readme.txt

 - Imagemagick:
-  download the portable version of imagemagick for windows from https://imagemagick.org/script/download.php (32 or 64 bit), current version is 7.0.10-0 extract the zip archive, there will be many executable files which are the exact same size as "magick.exe" which is the only executable LyX needs, delete these redundant executables.
+  download the portable version of imagemagick for windows from https://imagemagick.org/script/download.php (32 or 64 bit), current version is 7.0.10-0 extract the zip archive, run imagemagickConvert.bat in %%repo%%\development\Win32\packaging\dependencies, browse to the extracted imagemagick archive, after the script finishes check for anything suspicious. if there is anything suspicious or it didn't work (in case imagemagic devs changed something), read the following description, it describes how it was done for 7.0.10-0, repair the bat file and update the description In the fresh extracted archive will be many executable files which are the exact same size as "magick.exe". magick.exe is the only executable LyX needs, delete the other redundant executables.
 Also delete ffmpeg.exe and IMDisplay.exe.
   The resulting folder size should be around 15-16 MB

 - Ghostscript